 Here’s an up close look at the water being pushed up from the ground.
 Those tiny, small green things sticking up are baby palm trees.
 I had no idea they started out so small!

 The portion of the San Andreas Fault we visited is on land once owned by the Cahuilla tribe.
-These pioneers settled here because of the beautiful oasis’ the fault provides (until, you know, they discovered what created these beautiful areas and their result – Earthquakes!!).
-A tour company owns this land now (it’s called the Metate Canyon Ranch, an exclusive 1,000-acre desert preserve), and they do a great job in re-creating the early settlements, even down to filling them with artifacts and other interesting items.
+These pioneers settled here because of the beautiful oasis the fault provides (until, you know, they discovered what created these beautiful areas – Earthquakes!).
+The tour company owns this land now (it’s called the Metate Canyon Ranch, an exclusive 1,000-acre desert preserve), and they do a great job in re-creating the early settlements, even down to filling them with artifacts and other interesting items.
 Our guide even showed us how a piece of a palm tree was once used to make rope.
-I’m so far from being anything close to the outdoorsy type (just ask the group what happened when we spotted a rattle snake in the wild), so watching her do this in two seconds really impressed me.
+I’m so far away from being anything close to outdoorsy (just ask what happened when we spotted a rattle snake), so watching her do this in two seconds really impressed me.

 Also found on the ranch are old gold mines.
 It is now a new goal of mine to go down into a mine.
-Unfortunately, places don’t really allow visitors to go down (for insurance purposes, I’m sure), so I’m on the hunt and open to suggestions!
+Unfortunately, places don’t really allow visitors to do such things (for insurance purposes, I’m sure), so I’m on the hunt and open to suggestions!

-The third part of the tour takes guests into the Indio Hills and all around the rough landscape, through narrow canyons that the fault is responsible for.
+The third part of the tour takes guests into the Indio Hills, and all around the rough landscape.
+We got to travel through the narrow canyons that the fault is responsible for.
 The shapes are constantly changing, between the earth’s movement and powerful rain.
 It’s such a gorgeous place!

 Definitely a fun tour for anyone visiting Palm Springs or the Palm Desert area!

 Looking for where to stay in Palm Desert?
 Check out this post!